-They may be referred to a specialist for an autism assessment; see What Happens during an Autism Assessment (NHS).
+They may be referred to a specialist for an autism assessment (see What happens during an Autism Assessment, NHS).

-6. Working with Adults with Autism
+6. Working with Autistic Adults

 - Communication: Staff should remember that the person may find it difficult to communicate and interact with other people.
 Staff should understand that what the person says and how they say it may well be a feature of their condition.
 They should give the person time to communicate and be calm and considered in their communication with them.